dfguan/purge_dups/README.md

 src/get_seqs dups.bed $asm > purged.fa 2> hap.fa
 ```

-## Results

-After the pipeline is finished, there will be four new directories in the working directory (set in the configuration file).

-- **coverage**: coverage cutoffs, coverage histogram and base-level coverage files
-- **split_aln**: segmented assembly file and a self-alignment paf file.
-- **purge_dups**: duplicate sequence list.
-- **seqs**: purged primary contigs ending with .purge.fa and haplotigs ending with .red.fa, also K-mer comparison plot and busco results are also in this directory.

 ## Contact

 Wellcome to use, you can use github webpage to report an issue or email me dfguan9@gmail.com with any advice.